-SA Objective Proposed Policy No policy HRA implications Mitigation and enhancement measures Effects against this objective are unknown at this stage as the policy does not include explicit reference to renewable energy or the requirement for energy efficiency measures. renewable energy provision and energy efficiency.
+SA Objective Proposed Policy No policy HRA implications Mitigation and enhancement measures generated from renewable sources in the area.
+Effects against this objective are unknown at this stage as the policy does not include explicit reference to renewable energy or the requirement for energy efficiency measures. renewable energy provision and energy efficiency.
 These policies would help promote beneficial effects and support this sustainability objective.